Skip to content

 • Settlement and Tokenomics

-Outcome routing, burn logic, fee model, and the boundary for future incentive campaigns.
+Outcome routing, burn logic, fee model, and the streak jackpot funding source.

 Read Settlement Rules